bnm15/bnm15.github.io/_posts/2016-01-19-Land-of-the-Pomegranates.markdown

 ---
 layout: post
-title:  "Culture Shock Setting In"
+title:  "Land of the Pomegranates"
 date:   2016-01-19 01:00:00
 date:   2016-01-19 01:00:00
 excerpt: "Going to Granada..."